Using the Web3 API

 const Web3 = require('web3');

-const url = 'https://1rpc.io/eth';
+const url = 'https://public.1rpc.io/eth';

 const web3 = new Web3(new Web3.providers.HttpProvider(url));